gongzhitaao/tensorflow-adversarial/README.md

 ## The `model`

 Notice that we have `model` as the first parameter for every method.
-The `model` is a wrapper function.
-It should have the following signature
+The `model` is a wrapper function to create the target model computation graph.
+The first parameter has to be the input `x`, other parameters may be added when necessary, but they need to have default values.

 ```python
 def model(x, logits=False):